 About Obsidian Expeditions

-Our customizable private tours are designed to help you see and experience the most iconic wildlife, scenic landscapes, and cultural attractions the region offers from the comfort and safety in one of our luxury vehicles.
+Our family-oriented tours are designed to help our valued guests see and experience the region’s most iconic wildlife and scenic landscapes and experience the must-do activities from the comfort and safety of one of our luxury vehicles.

-Seasonal multi-day, full-day, sunrise, and sunset tours are arranged daily from Big Sky, Bozeman, Island Park, Jackson Hole & West Yellowstone.
+Seasonal half, full, and multi-day tours are arranged daily from Big Sky, Bozeman, Jackson Hole & West Yellowstone.

 Stacy is a managing partner and tour director for Obsidian Expeditions, a professional snowboard instructor, recovering technophile, and 90’s grunge music aficionado.